umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 $ watch -d -n 300 'find 2020*/ -maxdepth 4 -name bcbio-nextgen-debug.log -path "*/log/*" -and -not -path "*/data/*" -and -not -path "*/bcbiotx/*" 2>/dev/null | xargs tail -n 2'
 ```

+## Post-processing WTS

+All WGS post-processing happens on AWS but for WTS we need to generate Arriba fusion plots outside of bcbio.
+This step is quite manual and should probably be added to the WTS workflow itself but for now:

+* `cp /g/data3/gx8/projects/std_workflow/scripts/draw_fusions_hg38.sh .`
+* adjust `PROJECT` name at the top of the script as per usual
+* start an interactive instance (`qsub -I -P gx8 -q normal -l walltime=12:00:00,ncpus=24,wd,mem=128G,jobfs=100GB,storage=scratch/gx8+gdata/gx8`) and run the `draw_fusions_hg38.sh` script

 ## Organise results & upload to S3

 After the runs finish successfully (a few hours for WTS, about 24-30h for WGS) data can be moved to AWS S3.
 Start by organizing results into the required folder structure by copying a helper script into the project directory: